weyoss/redis-smq/README.md

 #### Consumer Class

-Starting with v6, you can use the same consumer instance to consume messages from different queues, including messages from priority queues.
+In the same manner as a producer, you can use a single consumer instance to consume messages from different queues, including messages from priority queues.

 To consume messages from a given queue, you need to define and register a `message handler`.

 A `message handler` is a function which get called once a message is received.
-Each queue can have only 2 message handlers.
+For a given consumer, a queue can have only 2 message handlers.
 One for consuming messages without priority, and the second one for consuming messages with priority.

 To register a message handler, the `consume()` method is provided and can be used as shown in the example bellow.
-Message handlers can be registered at any time, before or after you have started your consumer using the `consumer.run()` method.
+Message handlers can be registered at any time, before or after you have started your consumers.
+A consumer can be started using the `consumer.run()` method.

 To shut down and remove a `message handler` from your consumer, use the `cancel()` method.